Mladen Grujičić

-Mladen Grujičić (Младен Грујичић; born 13 April 1982) is a Bosnian Serb politician who is currently serving as the Mayor of Srebrenica since 2016, a town and municipality located in the easternmost part of Republika Srpska, an entity of Bosnia and Herzegovina.
-He is a member of the Alliance of Independent Social Democrats (SNSD).
+Mladen Grujičić (Младен Грујичић; born 13 April 1982) is a Bosnian Serb politician who served as mayor of Srebrenica from 2016 to 2024, a town and municipality located in the easternmost part of Republika Srpska, an entity of Bosnia and Herzegovina.
+He is a member of the Alliance of Independent Social Democrats.

 Biography

 Early life and career

 Grujičić was born in 1982 in Srebrenica.
 He left the town during the Bosnian War in which his father was killed fighting for the Army of Republika Srpska.

 After finishing his studies at the Faculty of Technology in Zvornik which as a part of the University of East Sarajevo, he started his business career, and after that he was a high school professor in the chemistry group of subjects at the High School Center in Srebrenica.

 For several years, he led the Municipal Organization of Families of Captured and Killed Fighters and Missing Civilians in Srebrenica, and he was named "Humanist of the Year" by the republic organization for 2010.